Raigyo/laravel-api/readme.md

 *June 2019*

 > 🔨 Laravel - Api.
 Inpired by the tutorial from [Medium](https://medium.com/employbl/build-an-api-with-laravel-5-7-b3aa16ca2e69).
-The goal of the exercise is to create a database managed by tinkle and make some unit testing.
-You can test the app on [Heroku](https://laravel-crud-tasks.herokuapp.com/)
+The goal of the exercise is to create a database managed by tinker or a web client and make some unit testing.
+You can test the web client version on [Heroku](https://laravel-crud-tasks.herokuapp.com/)

 * * *